iredmail/docs/en_US/howto/store.spamassassin.bayes.in.sql.md

 bayes_sql_username sa_user
 bayes_sql_password sa_user_password

-# Override the username used for storing
+# Override the username used for storing data in the database.
-# data in the database.
-This could be used to group users together to
+# This could be used to group users together to share bayesian filter data.
-# share bayesian filter data.
-You can also use this config option to
+# You can also use this config option to trick sa-learn to learn data as a
-# trick sa-learn to learn data as a specific user.
+# specific user.
+#
+# In iRedMail, SpamAssassin is called by Amavisd, so we must set it to be
+# same as Amavisd daemon user:
+#   - on Linux, it's user `amavis`.
+#   - on FreeBSD, it's user `vscan`.
+#   - on OpenBSD, it's user `_vscan`.
-bayes_sql_override_username vmail
+bayes_sql_override_username amavis
 ```

 Make sure SpamAssassin will load bayes modules: